 4. Please tag the app Password Depot on the left.
-Now you can add databases which are stored on your computer to your iPhone using the option "Add File".
-If you select a database stored on your iPhone and click on "Save" you can store it on your local system.
+Now, you can add databases which are stored on your computer to your iPhone using the option "Add File".
+If you select a database stored on your iPhone and click on "Save", you can store it on your local system.

-If you don't want to use iTunes for transferring your databases to your iPhone you can copy your files from your computer to your smartphone also by following the steps below:
+If you don't want to use iTunes for transferring your databases to your iPhone, you can also copy your files from your computer to your smartphone by following the steps below:

 1. Open your email account and send an email to your own email address with your pswe file attached.
 In fact, this is possible because a pswe file can be sent via email the same way as you can send a Word document etc.